brainworxx/kreXX-TYPO3-Extension/Documentation/Changelog/Index.rst

     - [Bugfix] Wrong null values for dynamically declared properties.
     - [Bugfix] Inaccessible array values from array casted objects.
     - [Bugfix] Wrong variable name retrieval when used inline.
+    - [Bugfix] Wrong return value from the developer handle.

 3.2.0
     - [Feature] Use some real autoloading, with a fallback to manually including all files.